wp-plugins/mediashort/readme.txt

 3. Configure and make the function active via the option page under WP-Admin/Settings/MediaShort
 4. Make sure your site supports redirects as standard permalinks via .htaccess

-== Frequently Asked Questions ==

-= What about the Remove www? =

-If you host an enviroment that converts the url with or without www you can spare som chars to remove the www from the base urls of short media files.

 == Screenshots ==

 Screenshots